 I love a good spray tan.
 And there's no better (or quicker) way to boost confidence than a glowy bronze and a little subsequent contouring.
 St. Tropez finishing expert Sophie Evans contours your abs, arms, legs, and butt during each session, and the results are pretty remarkable.

 After a fresh coat of self-tanner, Evans goes in with a smaller air-brush to get the proper contour—she darkens the curves underneath each cheek and shapes the right and left side.
 By the end of the tanning butt treatment, my booty looks lifted and nicely rounded, and the rest of me looks decidedly slimmer.
 You can DIY the process with a makeup sponge, or brush and your favorite self-tanner.
-I'm partial to St. Tropez's Gradual Tan Everyday Body Lotion in Medium/Dark ($15).
+I'm partial to St. Tropez's Gradual Tan Classic Everyday Body Lotion in Medium/Dark ($25).

 With absolutely zero self-tan scent (a deal-breaker, I must admit), this moisturizing lotion can be applied daily to build a gradual, sun-kissed color on your entire body.
 It's never sticky, and it always looks natural.